dylanbarrett-analytics/telco-churn-analysis/README.md

   - Total number of subscribed services (`ServiceCountGroup`)
   - Monthly charge buckets (`MonthlyChargeGroup`)
   - Tenure ranges (`TenureGroup`)
-- Built PivotTables to explore churn by contract type, tenure, billing amount, and service combinations
+- Built PivotTables to explore churn by contract type, tenure, billing amount, and number of services
 - Used basic bar charts to identify high-risk segments (that was all that was necessary for this project)

+(**Note:** While early churn analysis was performed using PivotTables in Excel, all final churn rate calculations were done in Tableau.
+This was much easier (and less time-consuming) due to Tableau’s ability to quickly calculate rates at different levels of detail.)

 ---